Getting Started¶

 - Refresh the page.
 You should now be able to see the artifacts.

-- Expand that target artifact all the way and download the
+- Expand that target artifact all the way and download the nupkgfiles needed

-files needed - Change the downloaded files from
+- Change the downloaded files from .nupkgto.zip

-- Extract the DLL from the
+- Extract the DLL from the libfolder in the zip, and check the.nuspecfile for any transitive dependencies needed.

 Note